dpk2442/dotfiles/README.md

 # dpk2442's dotfiles

-This is a repository for my Bash configuration files.
+This is a repository for my Bash configuration files, and some scripts that I find useful.

-It also contains some scripts that I find useful.
+It is organized into two branches.
+The master branch is where all development happens.
+The server branch exists to remove some files that are most likely only needed for workstations, not servers.
+When changes are made to master, the master branch will be rebased onto the server branch and force pushed. **NO WORK SHOULD BE BASED OFF OF THIS BRANCH.**

 ## Installation